-Frances Kyle and Averil Deverel: The first Irish women called to the bar
+Frances Kyle and Averil Deverell: The Irish women who raised the bar

 Ambulance driver

-Averil Deverell was born in Dublin.
-She studied at Trinity and was presented at Court to King George V and Queen Mary on 8 July 1911.
+Ms Deverell was born in Dublin.
+She studied at Trinity and was presented at Court to King George V and Queen Mary on 8 July, 1911.

 She served as an ambulance driver in France and Flanders in World War One.

-In 1919, the law changed to allow women to become barristers, and in January 1920, she became a student at King's Inns along with Frances 'Fay' Kyle, following the passing of the Sex Disqualification (Removal) Act.
+In 1919, the law changed to allow women to become barristers, and in January 1920, she became a student at King's Inns along with Ms Kyle, following the passing of the Sex Disqualification (Removal) Act.

-She was called to the Bar on the same day as her brother, William.
+She was called to the bar on the same day as her brother, William.

-In 1928, The Londonderry Sentinel reported that Averil Deverell became the first Irish woman barrister to appear before the Privy Council in London.
+In 1928, The Londonderry Sentinel reported that Ms Deverell became the first Irish woman barrister to appear before the Privy Council in London.

 She was also the first woman to appear in the Supreme Court of Ireland and the Court of Criminal Appeal in Ireland.